ignaciomarquezalbes/coding-portfolio/README.md

 # Coding Portfolio

 Welcome to my coding portfolio!
-This is a collection of small projects showcasing my programming experience, ranging from academic work in numerical mathematics to smaller self-directed coding exercises.
+This is a selection of small projects showcasing my programming experience, ranging from academic work in numerical mathematics to smaller self-directed coding exercises.

 ## About Me